whatisnuclear/website/thorium.md

 <h2 id="benefits">What are the key benefits of Thorium?</h2>

-- **Thorium cycles exclusively allow [slow-neutron]({% link moderation.md %}) breeder reactors** (as opposed to [fast breeders]({% link fast-reactor.md %})).
-More neutrons are released per neutron absorbed in the fuel in a traditional (slow-neutron) type of reactor.
-This means that if the fuel is [reprocessed]({% link recycling.md %}), reactors could be fueled without mining any additional U-235 for reactivity boosts, which means the nuclear fuel resources on Earth can be extended by 2 orders of magnitude without some of the complications of fast reactors.
-Thermal breeding is perhaps best suited for Molten Salt Reactors, which are discussed on [their own page]({% link msr.md %}) as well as in summary below.
+- **Thorium cycles uniquely allow [slow-neutron]({% link moderation.md %})
+  breeder reactors** (as opposed to uranium cycles, which can only breed with [fast neutrons]({% link fast-reactor.md %})).
+This means that if the fuel is [reprocessed]({% link recycling.md %}), reactors could be fueled without mining any additional U-235 for reactivity boosts, which means the nuclear fuel resources on Earth can be [extended by at least 2 orders of magnitude]({% link nuclear-sustainability.md %}) without some of the complications of fast reactors.

 - **The Th-U fuel cycle does not irradiate Uranium-238 and therefore does not produce transuranic (bigger than uranium) atoms** like Plutonium, Americium, Curium, etc. These transuranics are the